gbmhunter/blog/content/electronics/components/magnetic-rotary-position-sensors/_index.md

 Giant magnetoresistance was first discovered in 1988[^wikipedia-giant-magnetoresistance] [^nve-application-notes-for-gmr-sensors].
 It is an effect that can be measured with nanometer-thick films of magnetic layers separated by similar thickness non-magnetic layers.

-It is called "giant" because the multiple layers significantly increases the resistance change due to a magnetic field (can be a 50% change at very low temperatures) over standard "anisotropic" magnetoresistance (which is typically only a few percent).
+It is called "giant" because the multiple layers significantly increases the resistance change due to a magnetic field (can be a 50% change at very low temperatures) over standard "anisotropic" magnetoresistance (which is typically only a few percent)[^nve-how-gmr-works].

 ### Examples